weepingwitch/pokecrystal/docs/bugs_and_glitches.md

 ```

-### The Dude's catching tutorial may crash if his Poké Ball can't be used
+### The Dude's catching tutorial may crash if her Poké Ball can't be used

 ([Video](https://www.youtube.com/watch?v=A8zaTOkjKS4&t=407))